o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/fonts/adding-fonts.md

 ---
-description: Add new font assets to your Amazon Lumberyard game UI.
+description: Add new font assets to your Open 3D Engine game UI.
 title: Adding New Fonts
 ---
 # Adding New Fonts {#ui-fonts-adding-fonts}